 User: Alexa, tell Score Keeper to give Tom five points.

 Score Keeper: Five points for Tom.

 Whether the user "asks" or "tells" Alexa to interact with your skill, both approaches are quick exchanges where the user says something, Alexa promptly responds, and the interaction is over.
 Straightforward scenarios like these are both the most successful, and the most satisfying for users.

 Below we outline three ways that users can access the capability you are creating, with tips on how to encourage your users to be successful with short interactions like the ones described above.
 Keep in mind that users will tend to say whatever is easiest for them, so it's important to guide them through the experience if your skill requires occasional longer interactions.

 Note that the recommendations in this document apply to the custom interaction model you create for a custom skill.
-If you are using the Smart Home Skill API, you do not need to worry about building the interaction model yourself.
-For more about the different types of skills you can create, see Understanding the Different Types of Skills.
+If you are using a pre-built model, you do not need to worry about building the interaction model yourself.
+For more about the different types of skills you can create, see Understand the Different Skill Models.